be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 3. Now set 4 variables for each app from `APPS`:
 * `HUBOT_PRODUCTION_APP`.
 The name of Heroku app. `coolapp-staging` in our case.
 * `HUBOT_PRODUCTION_DEFAULT_BRANCH`.
-The default branch to be deployed (if name is not specified).
+The default branch to be deployed (when name is not specified).
 E.g. `master`.
 * `HUBOT_PRODUCTION_JOB`.
 The Jenkins job name. `coolapp-staging-deploy` for us.
 * `HUBOT_PRODUCTION_ACL`.
 This variable manages access to deployment.
-It should either contain the list of E-mails of admitted people, or be set to `everyone`.
+It should either contain the list of E-mails of admitted people or be set to `everyone`.
 Note that you can see the full E-mail list with `hubot show users` command.

-The variable names are obtained from app name.
+Variable names are obtained from the app name.
 E.g. _monitoring staging_ has `HUBOT_MONITORING_STAGING_APP`, `HUBOT_MONITORING_STAGING_DEFAULT_BRANCH` etc.

-At this point if everything has been configured the right way, a bot command (`hubot deploy to staging`) will trigger the Jenkins build with proper parameters.
-Now let's look at deployment core, the `bin/deploy.sh` script.
+At this point if everything has been configured the right way, a bot command (`hubot deploy to staging`) will trigger a Jenkins build with proper parameters.
+Now let's look at the deployment core, `bin/deploy.sh`.

 #### bin/deploy.sh

-The script is provided in the same [gist](https://gist.github.com/be9/87727f2f41c8709036e2#file-deploy-sh), but let's examine how it works, function by function.
+The script is provided in the same [gist](https://gist.github.com/be9/87727f2f41c8709036e2#file-deploy-sh);
+here we are going to examine how it works, function by function.

 **set_extra_flags**